The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Afterall, what if you wanted to find all the systems that had no fqdn set, and fix them.
 You would only be able to do that if the fqdn was set to ‘nil’

-#4 Updated by Julien GEORGES about 3 years ago
+#4 Updated by Julien GEORGES over 3 years ago

 - File fqdn.rb.patch added